 The following definitions apply to the SLA.

 - "Covered Service" means Google Cloud SQL First Generation and Google Cloud SQL Second Generation.

-- "Downtime" means (i) with respect to Google Cloud SQL First Generation: more than a twenty percent Error Rate.
-Downtime is measured based on server side Error Rate; or (ii) With respect to Google Cloud SQL Second Generation: all connection requests to a Multi-zone Instance fail.
+- "Downtime" means (i) with respect to Google Cloud SQL First Generation: more than a twenty percent Error Rate; Downtime is measured based on server side Error Rate; or (ii) With respect to Google Cloud SQL Second Generation: all connection requests to a Multi-zone Instance fail.

 - "Downtime Period" means (i) with respect to Google Cloud SQL First Generation: a period of one consecutive minute of Downtime in which at least five connection attempts are made with no concurrently open connections; or (ii) With respect to Google Cloud SQL Second Generation: one consecutive minute of Downtime.
 Intermittent Downtime for a period of less than one minute will not be counted towards any Downtime Periods.
 Downtime as part of Scheduled Maintenance will not be counted towards any Downtime Period.

 - "Error Rate" means the number of Valid Requests to open a connection that fail to open a connection, divided by the total number of Valid Requests during that period.